celphin/Dryas_GenomeBC/README.md

 # Dryas_GenomeBC
  DNA methylation and RNAseq analyses

+ ## 1_RNAseq - mRNA
+* TODO (update)
+* RSEM for mapping to transcriptome
+* EdgeR for normalization and plotting heat maps

- ## Methylation
+ ## 2_Methylseq
-  nf-core Methylseq for WGBS mapping and calling methylated C's \
+* nf-core Methylseq for WGBS mapping and calling methylated C's
+* Run on wild, phenology, and seedling data

+ ## 3_Metilene
-  Metilene for detecting differentially methylated regions
+* Metilene for detecting DMRs
+* Run for detecting various Wild, Seedling, and Phenology DMRS
+* Scripts for preparing files for Metilene and running metilene

+## 4_Bedgraphs_Intersections
+* Bedtools for comparisons
+* Crosses over DMRs, to find intersecting or non-intersecting DMRS

- ## RNAseq - mRNA
+## 5_Blast
-  RSEM for mapping to transcriptome
+* Script for extending DMRS, and mapping to fasta file
+* Notes on Blasting DMRS to reference and to NCBI

+## 6_Interproscan
+* Scripts for running interproscan on a set of files
+* Script on running interproscan on divided subseq files
+* Script for formatting file to run on interproscan
+* Notes on running interproscan on both Methylation and RNA data, and on comparing/combining the two

+## 7_Plots_Comparisons
-  EdgeR for normalization and plotting heat maps
+* Several scripts for plotting

- ## Bedtools Union to compare
+* General notes on heatmap plotting (RNA and methylation)
+* Notes on inheritence plotting

+ ## Old_Files_Semi_Sorted - Temporary
+* Notes on original runs of certain anlyses + analyses not yet used/completed

+## Unused scripts
+* Phenogram script for interproscan + annotation file to format to phenogram
+* gff3 to cds conversion